401 WQC for the FirstLight Hydroelectric Re-Licensing Project

 [Note: Stakeholder engagement activities conducted by FERC or FirstLight associated with FERC’s federal relicensing process have been ongoing for several years – see links at the bottom of this page to FERC and FirstLight websites for more detailed information.]

-In recognition of the significance and duration of a renewed license for these hydroelectric power facilities there will be three scheduled opportunities for public involvement in the WQC process.
+In recognition of the significance and duration of a renewed license for these hydroelectric power facilities there are three scheduled opportunities for public involvement in the WQC process.

-1. Public Comment and Public Hearing on FirstLight WQC Application
+1. Public Comment Period and Public Hearings on FirstLight WQC Application - OPEN NOW

 2. Public Information Session